Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 3. Click the *Posting type* drop-down list and select the desired posting type.
 Depending on the option you select, the fields displayed below may slightly vary.
 The following options are available:

     - **Reservation**
         Select this option if you want to reserve a material for an open order.
-This reservation does not reduce the actual, physical stock, only the available stock.
+This posting type does not reduce the actual, physical stock in the warehouse, but does affect the available stock calculation.
 A reservation can therefore result in a negative stock level.

     - **Sale**
         Select this option if the ordered material has left the warehouse.
-This posting reduces the actual, physical stock in the warehouse.
+This posting type reduces the actual, physical stock in the warehouse.
         The *Customer name* and *Sale price net* fields are additionally displayed.

     - **Order**
         Select this option if you have ordered additional materials from a supplier for restocking purposes.
-This posting does not increase the actual, physical stock in the warehouse but does affect the available stock calculation.
+This posting type does not increase the actual, physical stock in the warehouse but does affect the available stock calculation.

     - **Purchase**
         Select this option if you want to add purchased and received materials in the warehouse.
-This posting increases the actual, physical stock in the warehouse.
+This posting type increases the actual, physical stock in the warehouse.
         The *Supplier* and *Purchase price net* fields are additionally displayed.

     - **Stock adjustment posting**
         Select this option if you want to adjust the stock in the warehouse after stocktaking.
+This posting type affects the actual stock in the respective storage shelf.

     - **Stock transfer**
         Select this option if you want to post a redistribution of a material from a source storage shelf to a destination storage shelf.
+This posting type affects the actual stock in both storage shelves.
         The *New stock location* drop-down list is additionally displayed.

     - **Return**
         Select this option if you want to post a returned material.
 If a material is available in more than one storage shelf, the returned material will be always posted to the primary storage shelf.
+This posting type affects the actual stock in the respective storage shelf.

     - **Problem**
         Select this option if you want to post a material that cannot be sold for any reason, for instance due to a defect.
+This posting type affects the actual stock in the respective storage shelf.

     - **Pre-reservation**
         Select this option if you want to post a reservation for an order that has not been received in the system yet, that is, there is no business document assigned to it yet.
 This can be the case, for example, when a customer places a product in the shopping cart.
+This posting type does not affect the actual nor the available stock in the warehouse.

         > [Info] Pre-reservation postings are not standard and must be additionally configured in the system.
-If you have not had configured, this option will not be displayed in the list.
+If you have not had it configured, this option will not be displayed in the list.

+[comment]: <> (Stimmt das so mit pre-reservations?
+Vgl. mit Stock history tab)

 3. If you have selected the *Stock transfer* posting type, click the *New stock location* drop-down list and select the destination storage shelf.
 Otherwise, proceed to next step.